August 12th, 2015

 Martin Fowler, a recognized CI authority, describes the process as the practice of integrating code into a common repository, usually using programmed check-ins, which validate builds to identify potential issues.

-There are multiple benefits of CI, but they can be ultimately summed up in a single word: Quality.
+There are multiple benefits of continuous integration, but they can be ultimately summed up in a single word: Quality.

 By adopting CI, development teams can regularly integrate and adjust code within a common repository, several times a day.
 A built-in piece of software verifies any check-in, which grants development teams the ability to distinguish problems earlier.
 This is a crucial step to reduce the cost of adjusting anomalies, and expanding build quality.